tum-pbs/pbdl-book/overview-optconv.md

 We'll need a few tools for the derivations below, which are summarized here for reference.

-Not surprisingly, we'll need some Taylor-series expansions, which, using the notation above can be written as:
+Not surprisingly, we'll need some Taylor-series expansions.
+With the notation above it reads:

 $$L(x+\Delta) = L + J \Delta + \frac{1}{2} H \Delta^2 + \cdots$$